antwhi/anthonywhite.github.io/lab_scripts.md

 > chmod +x lab_build.sh lab_submit.sh

-4. Run the script by entering its name in the terminal:
+4. When you've finished the lab, run the build script by entering its name in the terminal:

-> ./<script_name>.sh
+> ./lab_build.sh

+This will create the build directory, run cmake and make tests.

+5. When you're ready to submit, run the submit script.

 The script will prompt you to enter the lab number and then run the appropriate commands.